The University of Wisconsin-La Crosse

 Please be aware that a felony charge may affect your ability to obtain fieldwork placements and/or sit for the board examination.

 University of Wisconsin La Crosse Doctor of Physical Therapy Student Outcomes

 The University of Wisconsin- La Crosse Doctor of Physical Therapy Program’s outcomes reflect the collective efforts of a diverse academic faculty and committed clinical educators who challenge and support our students through a rigorous 34 month curriculum.
 The following tables reflect a sample of objective outcome measures which describe our graduates for the Classes of 2010- 2015.

 University of Wisconsin-La Crosse Physical Therapy Graduation Rates

 First Time NPTE Pass Rate for University of Wisconsin-La Crosse Graduates

 Ultimate 3 year pass rate

-* For graduates of US accredited PT Programs
+* Ultimate pass rate for graduates of US

 University of Wisconsin- La Crosse Physical Therapy Program Employment Rate

 6 Month Following Graduation